-In addition, students will need self-study and prepare independently.
+The course is a blended course and in addition to the in person week of study, students will also need self-study and prepare independently.
 This will require a time commitment of approximately 68 hours throughout the course.

 The course aims to bring together professionals working in the field as well as those seeking to gain knowledge and skills about human trafficking and modern slavery.
 The in person teaching and time for learning from others are important elements of this course.
 The course is intended to be sufficiently small in intake to enable engagement.

 Participants can opt to take the course assessment at an additional cost of £250.
-The deposit cost is £50, payable upon application.
+The deposit cost is £50 which is payable upon application.
 The course fee excludes refreshments and accommodation.
 Information on accommodation on campus or in local hotels can be provided upon request.

 Please ensure you can commit to the scheduled dates as unfortunately we are unable to give refunds.

 This course provides the knowledge and understanding of the drivers of human trafficking including the policy frameworks that aid responses to human trafficking, evidence of scale and forms of human trafficking and modern slavery.

 The module includes the Five P’s of human trafficking: policy, prevention, prosecution, protection, and partnership.
 In addition, students will learn of the typologies of offenders, the economics of human trafficking, and policing modern slavery.